kcearns/docker-swarm-meetup/README.md

-# Toronto July Docker Swarm Orchestration Meetup
+# Docker Swarm Orchestration Tutorial

 > **Note:** An installation of Vagrant is required for this tutorial.
 If you have not done so already please go to the [Vagrant downloads page](https://www.vagrantup.com/downloads.html) and install it.
 A token for Digital Ocean is also required and will be provided at the meetup.